nrcmedia/swift-style-guide/README.markdown

  + Specify types for properties, variables, constants, argument declarations and other statements with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
  + Define multiple variables and structures on a single line if they share a common purpose / context.
  + Indent getter and setter definitions and property observers.
+ + When possible, omit the `get` keyword on read-only computed properties and read-only subscripts.
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.

 ### Use of Self